build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ![](images/0006.png)

 At this point you have deployed the initial resources you will use to follow along with this tutorial on your own.
-In the next step you will access the Cloud9 instance that the stack createed and initialize Terraform.
+In the next step you will access the Cloud9 instance that the stack created and initialize Terraform.

 ## Step 2.
-Access Cloud9 and Initialize Terraform.
+Access Cloud9 and Initialize Terraform

 2.1.
 Open [AWS Cloud9 in the AWS Management Console](https://us-west-2.console.aws.amazon.com/cloud9control/home?region=us-west-2#/) and open the environment in the Cloud9 IDE.